Saraswati River: Contemporary politico-religious meaning

-Drying-up and dating of the Vedas

 The Vedic description of the goddess Saraswati as a mighty river, and the Vedic and Puranic statements about the drying-up and diving-under of the Saraswati, have been used by some as a reference point for historical revisionism of the Vedic culture.
 Some see these descriptions as a mighty river as evidence for an earlier dating of the Rigveda, identifying the Vedic culture with the Harappan culture, which flourished at the time that the Gaggar-Hakra had not dried up, and rejecting the Indo-Aryan migrations theory, which postulates a migration at 1500 BCE.
 (Note: According to David Anthony, the Yamna culture was the "Urheimat" of the Indo-Europeans at the Pontic steppes.
 From this area, which already included various subcultures, Indo-European languages spread west, south and east starting around 4,000 BCE.
 These languages may have been carried by small groups of males, with patron-client systems which allowed for the inclusion of other groups into their cultural system.
 Eastward emerged the Sintashta culture (2100–1800 BCE), from which developed the Andronovo culture (1800–1400 BCE).
 This culture interacted with the BMAC (2300–1700 BCE); out of this interaction developed the Indo-Iranians, which split around 1800 BCE into the Indo-Aryans and the Iranians.
-The Indo-Aryans migrated to the Levant, northern India, and possibly south Asia.)
+The Indo-Aryans then migrated to northern India.)
 (Note: The migration into northern India was not a large-scale immigration, but may have consisted of small groups, which were genetically diverse.
 Their culture and language spread by the same mechanisms of acculturalisation, and the absorption of other groups into their patron-client system.)